 Odds are you’ll get completely different responses from your reps.
 Measure these responses for how far off the company messaging they are.
 If the responses are way off, it’s time to think of re-training your sales team or re-assessing your positioning.

 Sales teams will modify company messaging, adjust the positioning strategy and flip the benefits to the client to get the deal to go through.
 This is what we want!
 But you need to be aware of how far off the core messaging and value proposition they are going.

 Questions about competitor pricing usually mean a competitor has been in the deal for long enough to get into the negotiation stage.
 It’s key to know when this competitor was identified:

 Looking for more positioning strategy insights?
-Subscribe to our series Competitive Battlecards 101 and we’ll send you information on how to build your arsenal if competitive strategies.
+Subscribe to our Competitive Intelligence Expert Series and we’ll send you information on how to build your arsenal of competitive strategies.